The Ecology of Social Movements

 Pieces on One Earth Sangha

-This Exploration is part of a short series in collaboration with Braided Wisdom, Spirit Rock’s ecoDharma & Transformational Culture Program and One Earth Sangha.
-We’re honored and excited to work with our new partners.
+This Exploration is offered through a collaboration with Braided Wisdom, Spirit Rock’s ecoDharma & Transformational Culture Program and One Earth Sangha.
+We’re honored and excited to work with these partners.

 This program is donation-based, with no required registration fee.
 We welcome your contributions to support this program and the work of Braided Wisdom and One Earth Sangha.